 As it turns out, if you’ve experienced a period of long term stress and that combines with a certain trigger, (in my case, a bacterial infection, for you, it might have been a stressful life event, trauma, or another kind of illness or even a physical injury) – these two things can actually couple together to create an overactive stress response, which at the time of infection, illness or injury is necessary for healing.
 But after the physical problem is over, this can lead to an ongoing stress response that is essentially no longer appropriate.

-What I did to recover from CFS
+What I Did to Recover from CFS

 My path to recovery was not linear and led me down many winding paths involving lifestyle changes, relaxing my nervous system, attending support groups (at first) and sometimes experiencing a worsening of my fatigue, especially after a higher than usual activity level.
 Nevertheless here is what I found worked best for me: